Polar Academy Team

 Nigel Williams

-Nigel Williams, Principal Guide
+Nigel Williams, Technical Advisor

 Craig asked me to join the Polar Academy Charity from the start, hopefully complementing his vast Polar experience and skills with a range of outdoor qualifications relevant to cross country skiing and winter mountaineering.
 I have had a long involvement with youth expeditions and outdoor education in remote parts of the world going back to the 1980s.
 Added to that a Greenland crossing and a winter ski journey in the Tasiilaq area a few years earlier was quite useful as well.